Mercury Marauder: First generation (1963–1965)

-For 1965, Mercury advertising emphasized the car's luxury and close relationship with Lincoln.
-The Marauder option continued to be offered in all three series (Park Lane, Montclair, and Monterey) in two- or four-door hardtop body styles.
-These models were not promoted and not even mentioned in dealer brochures.
-Marauders featured a small emblem (with flag) on the "C" pillar to distinguish them from other models.
-All full-size Mercury hardtop coupes got the same "slant back" roofline as in the big Ford, which was basically a more sharply-angled version of the 1964 Marauder roofline.
-Four-door hardtops got a new formal "limousine" styled notchback roofline that was shared with Ford's Galaxie hardtop sedans.
+Marketing for the 1965 Mercurys shifted to emphasize luxury and a closer relationship with Ford's premium line of Lincolns.
+With this positioning, the Marauder became a trim option available on the Park Lane, Montclair, and Monterey series in two- or four-door hardtop body styles.

+The Marauder versions were not promoted or mentioned in dealer sales brochures.
+The trim option featured a small emblem (with a flag) on the "C" pillar to distinguish them from other versions.
+Moreover, all full-size Mercury hardtop coupes featured the same "slant back" roofline as the full-sized Ford versions.
+This was a more sharply angled version of the original 1964 Marauder roofline.
+All four-door hardtops now had a new formal "limousine" styled notchback roofline shared with Ford's Galaxie hardtop sedans.
 Mercury continued to advertise the big-block FE-series V8s as "Marauder" engines.

-For the 1966 model year, as Mercury shifted away from full-size performance vehicles, the Marauder was replaced by a repackaged S-55.
-The move also consolidated the options of three model lines into a distinct nameplate.
+For the 1966 model year, Mercury shifted further away from full-size performance vehicles.
+A repackaged S-55 model replaced the Marauder option.
+The move also consolidated the options available on three Mercury model lines into a more distinct nameplate.